REGISTRATION IS NOW OPEN

 Tuesday, October 21

-10:00 am - 12:00 pm: Continuing Education Courses
+10:00 am - 12:00 pm: Continuing Education Course: Learning to use Agentic AI Tools for Chemical Hazard Classification

 1:00 pm - 7:00 pm: Main meeting, including reception